CSSUoB/cssuob.github.io/about.md

 ## Constitution

-As a society with the Guild of Students, we have a constitution that dictates our structure, how we meet, come to decisions, etc. You can find it [here][constitution].
+As a society with the Guild of Students, we have a constitution that dictates our structure, how we meet, come to decisions, etc. You can find it [here](https://docs.google.com/document/d/1J3_EWs3dd2gq5T_xYylcP5pDzm0HHAYCTgiqKUYwkls).
 All our committee signs the constitution, and we encourage all our members to read it at least once.

 ## What we do